-- building tools to support policy making, including datasets, lifecycle assessments, and predictive simulation models that support scenario planning;
+- building tools to support policy making, including datasets, lifecycle cost assessments, and predictive simulation models that support scenario planning;

 - conducting evaluation studies that assess the outcomes of policies using techniques such as experimental designs and econometric modeling; and